Offering you support as you explore a secular approach to Buddhism

 Does this general approach resonate?

-The approach to meditation that I’ve found to work well is open, secular, and reflective.
+The approach to meditation that I’ve found to work well is experience-based, secular, and reflective.
 It’s relevant for today, concerned with the suffering felt in this world, of the life that has emerged through evolution on this planet.
 At the same time, it acknowledges the contribution made by the man who has come to be known as the Buddha, Gotama, and those who came after him.

 Learn to meditate, making practice a habit

 Meditation instructions look so simple on the pages of a book.
 Sitting down and practising meditation regularly, though, appears to many to be beyond them.
 We try, we give up, we try, we give up – many times in my case.
 But I kept at it, and found an approach that works.

 It’s normal to get lost in thought when we meditate, no matter what technique we use.
 But when the mind does wander, we tell ourselves that we’ve failed, that because we are unable to stop our thoughts we are therefore not able to meditate.
-So try, instead, an open-minded, open-hearted, thoughtful and secular approach to meditation, a reflective insight meditation practice that enables us to feel the aliveness of each moment.
+So try, instead, an experience-based, open-hearted and secular approach to meditation, a reflective insight meditation practice that enables us to feel the aliveness of each moment.

-With this approach we allow our awareness to simply be open to whatever arises in the mind, following this with a few minutes reflection on what happened during our session, and journalling what happened.
-To get real benefit from meditation, it’s helpful to talk about our sessions with someone.
+With this approach we allow our awareness to simply be open to whatever arises in the mind, following this with a few minutes to reflect on what happened during our session, and journalling what happened.
+To get real benefit from your meditation practice, it’s helpful to talk about your sessions with someone.

 YOU CANNOT DO IT WRONG

-Practising this gentle, secular skill could well reveal fresh perspectives on old habitual patterns and yield profound insights.
+Why?
+Because practising this gentle, secular skill could well reveal fresh perspectives on old habitual patterns and yield profound insights.
 As we reflect on our meditation sessions and journal them, we become increasingly aware of our patterns of thought.